gspetro-NOAA/ufs-weather-model/doc/UsersGuide/source/HSDcontainer.rst

 * ``<CASE_NAME>``: Name of the test case (e.g., ``2020_CAPE`` or ``baroclinic_wave``).
 * ``<COMPILER>``: Compiler used for the tests (``intel`` or ``gnu``).

-..
-COMMENT: Remove?
-   Users will need to issue the ``rocotorun`` command multiple times.
-The tasks must be run in order, and ``rocotorun`` initiates the next task once its dependencies have completed successfully.

-   See the :ref:`Workflow Overview <wflow-overview>` section to learn more about the steps in the workflow process.

-The script will loop until it runs both tasks or crashes. ``rococtostat`` can be used to track its progress.
+The script will loop until it runs both tasks or crashes. ``rococtostat`` can be used to track its progress; see the :ref:`Track Progress <TrackProgress>` section for details.

-..
-COMMENT: How to use rocotostat...?

 .. _TrackProgress: